top of page

 The northwest Andes of Colombia was identified as an area of utmost importance for protection and restoration after Rapid Assessment expeditions were done to identify strategic areas for conservation in 2006.
 Currently, over 7,000 acres of forests are being protected at the Mesenia-Paramillo nature reserve, which include the "El Olinguito" and "El Puma" forests.
 The Mesenia-Paramillo nature reserve is the main watershed of the San Juan Antioquia, San Juan Bravo Chocó and Dojurgo rivers, the latter being a main tributary of the San Juan Antioquia river.

-Mammal studies have also been done with the participation of students from the University of Antioquia, lead by Professor Sergio Solari.
+Mammalian studies have also been done with the participation of students from the University of Antioquia, lead by Professor Sergio Solari.
 In 2013, the first carnivore species to be discovered in the Western hemisphere in 35 years, Baciricyon neblina, known as Olinguito was photographed at the reserve in 2011.
 Twenty-four camera traps have been placed strategically to "capture" various species.
-So far 53 species of non-flying mammals in 22 families have been detected.
+So far 54 species of non-flying mammals in 22 families have been detected.

-Regarding invertebrates, it has been possible to register nearly 500 species of nocturnal moths.
+Regarding invertebrates, it has been possible to register nearly 1,000 species of nocturnal moths.
 It has been no easy task to identify these species.

-Regarding plants, the main study group has been the orchids.
+Regarding plants, the main study groups has been the orchids and anthuriums.
 Nearly 100 species of the former and 130 of the latter have been identified at the reserve.
 Recently an important discovery was made of a new Dracula orchid.
 Named after Irmelin Indenbirken, mother of philantropist Leonardo DiCaprio, Dracula irmelinae was confirmed as being a new species for science.
 Additionally, over 200 species of Araceae were recently collected at the reserve by a group of national and international botanists.
 Thomas Croat, world renowned Araceae expert is currently describing many new species found.
 More info on the following link: